bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction-on-Limit-Order-Book-Data - Short look
-(Check out the extended read me if you have time)
+(Please please Check out the extended read me if you have the time.
+It is much more fleshed out)

 # Project Plan
 1. Take snap shots of the order book state at different times from BitMex websockets, collect all L2(individual orders) data